kurtosis-tech/kardinal-playground/README.md

 Welcome to the Kardinal Playground!
 This codespace contains a demo showing how you can safely test new features in ultra-lightweight development environments using Kardinal. 🚀 It takes about 5 minutes, 3 of which are just waiting for the setup script to complete.

-> **Note**: Want to try the demo with PostgreSQL instead of Redis?
-Check out the [PostgreSQL Demo](#-postgresql-demo) section below!

 In this demo, you will:
-1. Set up a Kubernetes cluster with a demo voting app installed on it (3 minutes)
+1. Set up a Kubernetes cluster with a demo online boutique app installed on it (3 minutes)
 2. Visualize your stable, staging cluster using the Kardinal Dashboard (30 seconds)
-3. Use Kardinal to set up a lightweight "dev environment" inside of your cluster so you can quickly and efficiently (30 seconds)
+3. Use Kardinal to set up a lightweight "dev environment" inside of your cluster so you can quickly and efficiently test changes (30 seconds)
 4. Visualize your cluster in the Kardinal Dashboard again, to see how the Kardinal "dev environment" is structured (30 seconds)

 ## 🛠 Features